Assassination of Charlie Kirk: Investigation

+Governor Spencer Cox said on September 12 that Robinson was the only suspect.
+The manhunt had lasted 33 hours.
+Prosecutors filed seven charges against Robinson, including aggravated murder, felony discharge of a firearm, obstruction of justice, and witness tampering.
+If found guilty of aggravated murder, Robinson could face the death penalty.

-Investigators interviewed Robinson's roommate, who was not considered a suspect, and was described as being "aghast" and "shocked" by the shooting and denied having any knowledge of the crime.
+Investigators interviewed Robinson's roommate and romantic partner, who was not considered a suspect.
+His partner was described as being "aghast" and "shocked" by the shooting and denied having any knowledge of the crime.
 Governor Cox said that the roommate had been "very cooperative" with investigators, and had turned over private messages incriminating Robinson which discussed the "need to retrieve a rifle from a drop point, leaving the rifle in a bush, messages related to visually watching the area where a rifle was left, and a message referring to having left the rifle wrapped in a towel."
 The messages also referenced a scope and engraved bullets.
+The roommate was put under FBI protection until January 15, 2026.
+The roommate was also interviewed by law enforcement in April 2026 and said that after Robinson returned home the night of the shooting, he began to cry saying that he wished he never did it.
+The roommate also said that the following day, Robinson said that he intended on turning himself in.

-After the shooting, someone in a private Discord group chat of which Robinson was a member, said that Robinson looked like the man in the suspect images released by the FBI.
-Robinson reportedly joked that he had a doppelgänger who was trying to frame him, that the group should give him a cut of the FBI reward money for turning him in, that he would avoid going to McDonald's (a reference to Luigi Mangione, who was arrested at a McDonald's in Altoona, Pennsylvania for allegedly killing UnitedHealthcare CEO Brian Thompson), and that he would get rid of his manifesto and rifle.
+Approximately an hour after the shooting, Robinson asked someone in a private Discord group chat of which he was a member if they saw the news.
+One of the other members said that Robinson looked like the man in the suspect images released by the FBI.
+Robinson reportedly joked that he had a doppelgänger who was trying to frame him, that the group should give him a cut of the FBI reward money for turning him in, that he would avoid going to McDonald's (a reference to Luigi Mangione, who was arrested at a McDonald's in Altoona, Pennsylvania, after killing UnitedHealthcare CEO Brian Thompson), and that he would get rid of his manifesto and rifle.
 Another recovered message, posted later the same day, read: "Hey guys, I have bad news for you all.
-It was me at UVU yesterday. im[sic] sorry for all of this. im [sic] surrendering through a sheriff friend in a few moments, thanks for all the good times and laughs, you've all been so amazing, thank you all for everything."
+It was me at UVU yesterday. im [sic] sorry for all of this. im [sic] surrendering through a sheriff friend in a few moments, thanks for all the good times and laughs, you've all been so amazing, thank you all for everything."
 A friend in the Discord group wrote the next morning that the confession appeared to be true while also calling for prayers, both for Robinson's repentance and for Kirk's family.
 Discord later suspended Robinson's account.
 On September 15, the FBI announced that Robinson's DNA matched that found on a towel that was wrapped around the suspected rifle and on a screwdriver found on the roof from where the shot was fired.